 1 – The Catacombs

 The catacombs are unique to France – but the idea of an ossuary isn’t.
 However, France do it the creepiest and the best.
-Get a tour guide to take you into the Catacombs – in deepest darkest Paris.
-You’ll want a tour guide, because if you get lost, you might not come back up!
-However, they are worth seeing and experiencing.
+I refrained from doing this tour after watching As Above, So Below BUT I hear it amazing.
+If you’re clasutrophibic like me, you may want to give this a miss.
+However, it is recommending to get a tour guide to take you into the Catacombs – in deepest darkest Paris.
+If you get lost, thanks for reading.,

 3 – The Language